andreiac-silva/knative-demo/purchase/README.md

-# Email
+# Purchase
-Email Service is a dummy service that receives a cloud event and simulate sending email.
+Purchase Service is a dummy service that receives a rest call and start an event in knative services.

 ## Execution